 We offer acute inpatient evaluations and treatments for most patients admitted to the hospital upon a physician order.

 The Center for Outpatient Therapy and Wellness offers over 8,500 sq. ft. of rehabilitation gym and treatment space.
 Our clinic, which is located at the main entrance of the hospital, offers two therapy gyms and 16 private treatments rooms.
-Our team of therapists carries specialty certifications in additional complimentary therapies such as Kinesio taping, Lymphedema wrapping, LSVT, Pelvic floor, and more.
+Our therapists carry specialty certifications in additional complimentary therapies such as Kinesio Taping®, Lymphedema, LSVT-BIG, LSVT-LOUD, Pelvic floor, and more.
 We also offer a full-time massage therapist who treats patients in our outpatient clinic.
-To learn more about all of our specialty services, click here.
-(Link to outpatient page).

 Physical Therapy — Physical therapists are licensed professionals trained in providing therapeutic interventions that help restore function, relieve pain, improve mobility and prevent or limit permanent physical disabilities.
 Physical therapists focus on lower extremity strengthening, balance and transfer training, bed mobility, gross motor and coordination skill, and walking or wheelchair propulsion to improve your independence and safety.